Chem E 498: Plastic Upcycling, Sustainable Energy, and the Circular Carbon Economy

 Chem E 565: Kinetics and Catalysis

-Description: Homogeneous and heterogeneous systems with emphasis on chemical engineering principles applied to industrial reactor design.
+Description: This graduate level course in chemical engineering covers homogeneous and heterogeneous systems with emphasis on chemical engineering principles applied to industrial reactor design.
 Prerequisite: CHEM E 525.

 Numerous critical chemical processes used around the globe, ranging from energy and the environment to biology and medicine, rely on kinetics and catalysis to guide chemical reactions.
 At the molecular scale, manipulation and direction of bond forming and breaking reactions requires an understanding of the underlying principles guiding bond activation.
 And at the macro scale, the design and implementation of reactors requires insights into kinetics of the bulk process.
 This graduate-level course covers kinetics and catalysis from the molecular scale to the macro scale, including fundamentals in reaction rate theory to real applications of kinetics and catalysis in research and industry.
 Learning topics include: